devslm/ansible-mongodb/README.md

  - create defined db's
  - create defined admin's and other user's
  - slack notification on installation failed
+ - each MongoDB instance service running under **numactl** for best perfomance
+ - install script for disabling huge pages and add it to autostart

 ### Requirements
  - ubuntu >= 14.04 (Debian version not tested yet)